IndieMasco/TechEdWeek1Assignment/READme.md

 - Added a hover effect on buttons for interactivity.
 - Created a basic footer with social media icons linking to social media pages.
 - added audio

+## Extra things i have added

+- Multiple extra pages.
+About us, Consoles, Games, Contact
-- Added multiple extra page.
+- Image background to the about me page.
+- Name, Email and Message box on contact page

 ## requirements that I wasnt able to achieve